TamaraAtanasoska/AMRArgumentSimilarity/README.md

 This project reproduces the paper "Explainable Unsupervised Argument Similarity Rating with Abstract Meaning Representation and Conclusion Generation"(Opitz et al., ArgMining 2021) [(link)](project_docs/OpitzEtAl21.pdf).

 To reproduce the results of the study, two repositories originally written by the author are required: [a more general repository](https://github.com/flipz357/amr-metric-suite) that contains AMR metrics and the [paper specific repository](https://github.com/Heidelberg-NLP/amr-argument-sim) that contains the AMR metric for argument similarity.
 As we focus on the results obtained in the paper, we provide both repositories cloned in [```repro_repos/```](repro_repos/).
+Additionally, we use the [AMR parser](https://github.com/bjascob/amrlib) as used in the paper as library to turn sentences into graphs.

 It will also include an extension.
 Currently a work in progress as we gather ideas.